steven-michaud/HookCase/6-examples.md

 The
 [secinit](examples-secinit.md) and [Kernel logging](examples-kernel-logging.md)
-won't work if you enable system integrity protection (SIP) without "kernel extension protection" (`csrutil enable --without kext`).
-This is because these examples involve changing system files and writing to system directories.
-However, they will work fine if you turn off both "kernel extension protection" and "filesystem protection" (`csrutil enable --without kext --without fs`).
+examples don't currently work on macOS 10.15 (Catalina).
+The reason is that Catalina's system files live on a special partition that is mounted read-only, and I don't yet know of a reasonable workaround.
+Even on macOS 10.14 (Mojave) and below, you will need either to disable system integrity protection (SIP) altogether (`csrutil disable`) or turn off both "kernel extension protection" and "filesystem protection" (`csrutil enable --without kext --without fs`).

 * [Dynamic patch hooks](examples-dynamic-hooking.md)
 * [xpcproxy trampoline](examples-xpcproxy.md)